Baradel-Clement/Arch-studio/README.md

 ### The challenge

-Users should be able t
+Users should be able to:

 - View the optimal layout for each page depending on their device's screen size
 - See hover states for all interactive elements throughout the site